← Documentation home

 The withdrawal is blocked transiently, not lost.
 The notice doesn't consume, so the holder simply retries once liquidity returns.

-What happens if the owner pauses new deposits?
+What happens if the operator pauses new deposits?

 New entries are blocked on both sides; withdrawals keep working regardless.